-Program students must initial a statement acknowledging that exposure to various communicable/transferable diseases may occur during a clinical experience, and that the protection against these conditions (e.g. following safe health practices and becoming immunized) is the student's responsibility.
+Students must initial a statement acknowledging that exposure to various communicable/transferable diseases may occur during a clinical experience, and that the protection against these conditions (e.g. following safe health practices and becoming immunized) is the student's responsibility.
 The Handbook Acknowledgement form is located in the appendix.

-Program students receive coursework regarding the use of universal precautions during the first semester of the technical portion of the program and continuing throughout their PTA coursework.
-Students must demonstrate an understanding of these concepts through written examinations and through utilization of universal precautions in all lab and clinical activities including but not limited to:
+Students receive coursework regarding the use of universal precautions during the second semester of the technical portion of the program and continuing throughout their PTA coursework.
+They must demonstrate an understanding of these concepts through written examinations and through utilization of universal precautions in all lab and clinical activities including but not limited to: